microsoft/BotBuilder-Samples/samples/python/16.proactive-messages/README.md

 This project has a notify endpoint that will trigger the proactive messages to be sent to all users who have previously messaged the bot.

-## Running the sample
+## To try this sample

 - Clone the repository
 ```bash
 git clone https://github.com/Microsoft/botbuilder-samples.git
 ```
-- Bring up a terminal, navigate to `botbuilder-samples\samples\python\16.proactive-messages` folder
+- In a terminal, navigate to `botbuilder-samples\samples\python\16.proactive-messages` folder
 - Activate your desired virtual environment
 - In the terminal, type `pip install -r requirements.txt`
 - Run your bot with `python app.py`

 ## Testing the bot using Bot Framework Emulator

-[Microsoft Bot Framework Emulator](https://github.com/microsoft/botframework-emulator) is a desktop application that allows bot developers to test and debug their bots on localhost or running remotely through a tunnel.
+[Bot Framework Emulator](https://github.com/microsoft/botframework-emulator) is a desktop application that allows bot developers to test and debug their bots on localhost or running remotely through a tunnel.

-- Install the Bot Framework emulator from [here](https://github.com/Microsoft/BotFramework-Emulator/releases)
+- Install the latest Bot Framework Emulator from [here](https://github.com/Microsoft/BotFramework-Emulator/releases)

-### Connect to bot using Bot Framework Emulator
+### Connect to the bot using Bot Framework Emulator

 - Launch Bot Framework Emulator
 - File -> Open Bot
-- Paste this URL in the emulator window - http://localhost:3978/api/messages
+- Enter a Bot URL of `http://localhost:3978/api/messages`

-With the Bot Framework Emulator connected to your running bot, the sample will now respond to an HTTP GET that will trigger a proactive message.
-The proactive message can be triggered from the command line using `curl` or similar tooling, or can be triggered by opening a browser windows and nagivating to `http://localhost:3978/api/notify`.
+With the Bot Framework Emulator connected to your running bot, the sample will not respond to an HTTP GET that will trigger a proactive message.
+The proactive message can be triggered from the command line using `curl` or similar tooling, or can be triggered by opening a browser windows and navigating to `http://localhost:3978/api/notify`.

 ### Using curl